global-container-format/gcf-spec/resources/kv.md

 Key                      | uint8[]    | Key data
 Value                    | uint8[]    | Value data

-String keys and values are not NUL-terminated.
-Data for key and values must be aligned on a 64-bit boundary.
+String keys and values are NUL-terminated.
+Data for keys and values must be aligned on a 64-bit boundary.

 Key Length `0xffff` is reserved for testing and should not be used.
-Value size `0xffffffff` is reserved for testing and should not be used.
-Key length and value size do not include padding.
-Key length must always be greater than 0.
-A value size of 0 can be used to indicate a NULL value.
+Value Size `0xffffffff` is reserved for testing and should not be used.
+Key Length and Value Size do not include padding.
+Key Length must always be greater than 0.
+A Value Size of 0 is used to indicate a NULL value.
+Key
+Length does not include the NUL-terminator, Value Size does.

 ## Value Type